 “Tor metrics are the ammunition that lets Tor and other security advocates argue for a more private and secure Internet from a position of data, rather than just dogma or perspective.”

 You're a data person and only trust the statistics that you doctored yourself?
 Here's all the data right from the source, doctor.

-We get our data from the network archives below.
+We get most of our data from the services below.

 torproject.orgweb servers and provides them as a stripped-down version of Apache's "combined" log format without IP addresses, log times, HTTP parameters, referers, and user agent strings.

 This material is supported in part by the National Science Foundation under Grant No. CNS-0959138.
 Any opinions, finding, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
 "Tor" and the "Onion Logo" are registered trademarks of The Tor Project, Inc..
 Data on this site is freely available under a CC0 no copyright declaration: To the extent possible under law, the Tor Project has waived all copyright and related or neighboring rights in the data.
 Graphs are licensed under a Creative Commons Attribution 3.0 United States License.